oneapi-src/oneDAL/docs/source/onedal/svm/svm.rst

 Inference methods: *smo* and *thunder*
 --------------------------------------
-*smo* and *thunder* inference methods performs prediction by the same way:
+*smo* and *thunder* inference methods perform prediction in the same way:

 Given the SVM classifier and :math:`r` feature vectors :math:`x_1, \ldots, x_r`, the problem is to calculate the signed value of the decision function :math:`D(x_i)`, :math:`i=1, \ldots, r`.
-The sign of the value defines the class of the feature vector, and the absolute value of the function is a multiple of the distance between the feature vector and separating hyperplane.
+The sign of the value defines the class of the feature vector, and the absolute value of the function is a multiple of the distance between the feature vector and the separating hyperplane.

 ---------------------
 Programming Interface
 ---------------------
-All types and functions in this section shall be declared in the ``oneapi::dal::svm`` namespace and be available via inclusion of the ``oneapi/dal/algo/svm.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal::svm`` namespace and are available via inclusion of the ``oneapi/dal/algo/svm.hpp`` header file.

 Descriptor